0oSaraho0/pp4-kids-activity-site/README.md

 Log In => login.html
 Log Out => logout.html

-All navigatin links wored as expected
+All navigation links worked as expected

 ### Footer